Cpreet/suchaye-mvp/docs/suchaye-copy-pack.md

 A Little About Suchaye

 **Body (short):**
-Suchaye began as a small experiment at a home worktable — a place where metal, wax, scent and stories came together.
+Suchaye began as a small experiment at a home worktable — a place where metal, wax, fabric, scent and stories came together.
 Every piece is designed and finished by hand, in small batches, with an emphasis on comfort, longevity and a little bit of quiet joy.
-When you bring a Suchaye piece home, you’re choosing something that was made slowly, intentionally, and just for you.
+When you bring a Suchaye piece home, you're choosing something that was made slowly, intentionally, and just for you.

 ---